10 Most Common Vehicle Defects

 This is one of the most common defects in a vehicle, as it can lead to deadly car accidents.
 Look for dual brake systems supported by modern models, which reduce the risk of brakes failing.
 With a dual brake system, when one circuit fails, the other is able to take its place and allow the car to brake safely.

-Car windows should not have any holes or even hairline cracks.
-They should be smooth and able to go up and down easily.
+Car windows should not have any holes or even hairline cracks in their windows.
+They should be smooth and be able to go up and down easily.
 Windows should also fit snugly against the rubber stoppers on the door.

-If you’re buying a used vehicle, make sure to check the tire pressure beforehand; under-inflated or worn out tires are some major causes of car accidents.
+If you’re buying a used vehicle, make sure to check its tire pressure before purchasing; underinflated or worn out tires are some major causes of car accidents.
 Defective suspensions and misaligned suspensions can also lead to uneven tires.
 This can cause uneven wear and an eventual blowout that can then cause an accident.
+Keep an eye out for these other red flags the next time you’re looking for a used vehicle.

 9. Windshield Wipers